 A preliminary diagnosis of AML can often be made by simple microscopic examination of a blood sample.
 In patients who have symptoms concerning for leukemia, a complete blood count (CBC) can show either a high or low white blood cell count, low red blood cell count (anemia), and low platelet count.
 The hallmark of AML on CBC is the presence of myeloblasts.
 To make a final diagnosis, a bone marrow biopsy and aspirate is performed.
 Special studies are done on the bone marrow tissue to confirm the presence of myeloblasts.
 Further studies are then performed to determine if there are any abnormalities of the chromosomes in the leukemia cells.
 Certain abnormalities are associated with different subtypes of AML and influence treatment options and prognosis.
 Based on the chromosome findings, patients are categorized into low, intermediate, or high-risk categories.

-Treatment Options for Acute Myeloid Leukemia at Tufts Medical Center
+Treatment Options at Tufts Medical Center

 The purpose of receiving treatment is to improve symptoms, increase the chance of cure or prolong survival.
 Different types of treatments are available.
 Once diagnosed with AML, the decision regarding which regimen is right for an individual patient should be made under the guidance of a leukemia specialist.